asoplata/website_redesign/content/06_alpha_beta/01_gui.md

 <!-- ### 8.3 Increasing the delay between the proximal and distal inputs to anti-phase (50 ms delay) creates continuous alpha oscillations without beta activity -->
 ### 7.3 Increasing the delay between the proximal and distal inputs to anti-phase (50 ms delay) creates continuous alpha oscillations without beta activity

 We mentioned above that, in addition to parameters controlling the strength and synchrony of the distal (or proximal) drive, the relative timing of proximal and distal inputs is an important factor in determining relative alpha and beta expression in the model.
 Here we will demonstrate that out-of-phase, 10 Hz burst inputs can produce continuous alpha activity without any beta events.

+# AlphaOnly

 For this simulation, load the [AlphaAndBeta.json](https://raw.githubusercontent.com/jonescompneurolab/hnn-data/refs/heads/main/network-configurations/AlphaAndBeta.json) parameter file as described in [Section 5](#toc-5) by clicking Set Parameters From File and selecting the file from HNN’s param subfolder.
 To view the new parameters, click on the `External drives` tab.
 Next, in the `bursty1 (proximal)` dropdown menu, change the start time mean from 50 to 100 ms. The timing tabs in the Rhythmic Proximal and Distal Input dialog boxes should look as follows:

+# TODO should be distal change, NOT proximal

 <div class="stylefig">
 <table>